 EDF 422.
 Individual Studies.
-(1-4).
+(Maximum 4).
 Qualified students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 Two copies of a well-written paper must be filed before credit is given, one with the instructor and one with the chairman of the department.

 EDF 445.
 Comparative Studies in International Education.
 (12 or 15).
 A comparison will be made of selected countries in Asia and the Pacific which will be studied on the campus and in home study and will be followed by travel to the selected countries.
-Schools and universities will be visited and an opportunity will be provided to make comparison of the countries visited with education in the United States.
-EDF 475.
+Schools and universities will be visited and an opportunity will be provided to make comparison of the countries visited with education in the United States. g-EDF 475.
 History of Education in the United States.
 (3).
-This course is designed to help students understand and appreciate the development of American Education; of the school as an institution; and of pedagogy as a science.
-The course will focus on the concepts of human nature and community. on the assumption that the way men and women define themselves and their ideal society has had important implications for educational thought as well as practice.
+This course is based on material in the most recent texts on the history of education in the United States.
+EDF 485.
+Philosophy of Education.
+(PTE) (3).
+Prerequisite, EDF 365.
+An introductory course in which the student considers the basic problems of knowledge, truth, reality, and value as perceived by the various schools of philosophic thought.
+The traditional philosophic positions are translated into educational schools of thought and application is made to the specific problems of education.